leoschur/smart-range/README.md

 -   `.start` get/set start of the range, integer only
 -   `.end` get/set end of the range, integer only
 -   `.step` get/set step between values, integer only
--   `.length` readonly returns resulting length of the range, computed on access
+-   `.length` readonly returns resulting length of the range, computed on access, length is negative for negative step size
 -   `[index]` get number at index, only available when `SmartRange` is created with `range` function otherwise use `SmartRange.at(index)`

 ### `SmartRange.next()` & `SmartRange.return()`